Spinago/-code_force/README.md

 # code_force
 Some problems I found on code force.
-The difficulty rating can be found beside the problem, if the rating is not beside the problem it is because there was no rating yet when I completed the problem.
+The difficulty rating can be found beside the problem, the ratings are the rating that the problems were set at when I solved them.

 CME(600): https://codeforces.com/contest/1241/problem/A